Engin-Boot/capture-behavior-of-a-visit-counter-nayanamangalpalli/needs-facilities.md

 And: system consists of sensor which counts empty seats and server\
 that sends alerts to manager

-When only two empty seats are remaining.
+When two empty seats are remaining.

 Then notification sent to facility manager that\
 seating capacity will be full in while.